 Why Do Cats Meow at Night?

 A cat that makes it a habit to meow loudly throughout the night can definitely be annoying.
-But even though this behavior may seem unwarranted, there are several reasons why a cat may find the need to become more vocal once the sun goes down and you’ve gone off to bed.
+But even though this behavior might seem unwarranted, there are several reasons why a cat may feel the need to become more vocal once the sun goes down and you’ve gone off to bed.

-Younger cats, especially those that are less than 1 year old, are highly active at night, but a newly adopted kitten or older cat may cry out at night because he feels a bit frightened, lonely, and insecure in his new surroundings.
+Another thing to consider is that younger cats, especially those that are less than 1 year old, are typically highly active at night.
+And a newly adopted kitten or older cat may cry out at night because he feels a bit frightened, lonely, and insecure in his new surroundings.
+Taking steps to ensure your new pet feels safe and secure in his new home is key.
+Rather than locking him out of your bedroom, you might want to let him in so he won’t feel alone in a strange place.

-Kitties who like to sit at the window and look outside may see and hear things, such as stray cats or wild animals, that make them call out loudly.
+Also, kitties who like to sit at the window and look outside may see and hear things, such as stray cats or wild animals, that make them call out loudly.
+And loud cats might also be looking for a mate at night, so spaying and neutering your pets may make a difference.

 Potential Medical Conditions